Rambo: First Blood Part II: Development and writing

+Producers wanted Rambo to have a partner for the POW rescue mission.
+They wanted John Travolta to play Rambo's sidekick, but Stallone vetoed the idea.
+Lee Marvin (who had been considered for the role of Colonel Trautman in the first film) was offered the role of Marshall Roger Murdock, but declined, and the role was given to Charles Napier.

 Before filming started, Stallone went through torturous trainings to build the perfect musculature.
 Writer David J. Moore said in the 2019 documentary film In Search of the Last Action Heroes: "Here's a guy who went against the grain in everything that he ever did.
 Here's a guy who transformed himself, literally; he chiseled his own body into this statuesque, muscular specimen."

 Filming

 The film was shot between June and August 1984 on location in the state of Guerrero, Mexico, and Thailand.
 While vacationing in Acapulco, Ron South was hired on as assistant editor and his film career began.
-During filming, special effects man Clifford P Wenger, Jr. was accidentally killed during one of the film's waterfall explosions, when he lost his footing and fell to his death.
+During filming, special effects man Clifford P. Wenger, Jr. was accidentally killed during one of the film's waterfall explosions, when he lost his footing and fell to his death.

 Music

 The musical score was composed by Jerry Goldsmith, conducting the British National Philharmonic Orchestra, although Goldsmith also made heavy use of electronic synthesized elements.
-The main song is sung by Stallone's brother, singer-songwriter Frank Stallone.
+The main song "Peace in Our Life" is sung by Stallone's brother, singer-songwriter Frank Stallone.
 Record label Varèse Sarabande issued the original soundtrack album.